benjspitler/benjspitler.github.io/logistic-egypt.md

 As discussed [elsewhere](https://benjspitler.github.io/EDPI) in this portfolio, my prior human rights work with [Reprieve](https://reprieve.org/uk/) involved the creation of the [Egypt Death Penalty Index](https://egyptdeathpenaltyindex.com) (EDPI), a comprehensive database tracking all known capital trials in Egypt since 2013, and many from before then as well.
 The resulting data provides an important real-time view into the Egyptian government's application of capital punishment.
 The database allows human rights defenders to examine ongoing capital trials and identify individuals in need of legal assistance, which is largely how the EDPI has been used to date.

-But given that the EDPI contains such rich historical information on hundreds of capital trials, it occurred to me that this information could also serve as valuable raw material for statistical analysis that might allow us to predict the outcomes of capital trials based on their characteristics.
-Specifically, I wondered if I could build a regression model that would identify which factors related to a capital trial might increase the likelihood that a defendant would indeed go on to be executed.
+But given that the EDPI contains such rich historical information on hundreds of capital trials, it occurred to me that this information could also serve as valuable raw material for statistical analysis that might allow us to predict the outcomes of future capital trials based on their characteristics.
+Specifically, I wondered if I could build a regression model that would identify which factors related to a capital trial might increase the likelihood that a defendant would go on to be executed.
 The project below represents an early attempt to use logistic regression to answer that question.

 ### Paring down raw data